 Common Questions About Visiting Catalina Island

-This depends on what you want to prioritize: shortest ride, cost savings, or convenience.
-Long Beach is the fastest at just an hour and is also closest to major highways.
+This depends on your priorities: shortest ride, cost savings, or convenience.
+Long Beach is the fastest and closest to major highways at just an hour.
 Tickets cost slightly more than Dana Point and San Pedro, though.
 Dana Point Marina is in a quaint downtown setting with hotels and dining nearby.
 San Pedro’s ferry terminal has no frills, but tickets are the cheapest.

 What is the best way to get around Catalina Island?